• blogangle-right

 Senior Content Marketing Manager

-An airtight security posture is no longer a nice to have, it’s a must-have.
-And from ISO 27001 to PCI DSS, there are dozens of security frameworks designed to help organizations protect their customer data.
-One of the most popular and respected frameworks is SOC 2.
+Since this surge in attacks has impacted organizations across all sectors, an airtight security posture is no longer a nice to have, it’s a must-have.
+One of the most popular and respected security frameworks is SOC 2.

-Unraveling SOC 2 can be difficult for the uninitiated.
+Navigating SOC 2 compliance can be difficult for any organization.
 The different SOC frameworks and report types can be confusing, criteria and requirements fuzzy, and auditing details vague.

 What is SOC 2?